Massachusetts residents who possess long-term care insurance are granted a unique provision. The provision is the only of its kind in the nation.

 A lawyer can help you establish this.
 Essentially the trust becomes a separate entity.
 In general terms, you would title your assets in the name of the trust.
 If you need long-term care services, MassHealth can’t touch them (because they don’t necessarily belong to you), and you would qualify for MassHealth.
 Yes, the drawback is MassHealth will call the shots on your health care needs.
 (They are paying the bills, right, so some person whom you never met, will determine your needs.
 Is that what you want?)

-These asset-long-term care insurance policies are becoming more and more popular as the “use-it-or-lose-it” stigma wears on traditional long-term care insurance policies.
+These asset-linked or hybrid long-term care insurance policies are becoming more and more popular as the “use-it-or-lose-it” stigma wears on traditional long-term care insurance policies.
 However, they leave Massachusetts residents with a glaring gap that we will discuss next.
+In terms of complete protection, these plans do leave you exposed.

 Purchase A Traditional Long-Term Care Insurance Policy

 Let’s say you decide to either self-pay, establish a trust, or purchase an asset-long-term care insurance policy.
-Probably in all cases, even in the case of the asset-long-term care insurance policy, MassHealth will have to pay something.
+Probably in all cases, even in the case of the asset-based long-term care insurance policy, MassHealth will have to pay something.

 Here is something many people do not realize: MassHealth is not a free service.
 Sure, they are paying for long-term care services now, but they want their money back!
+And, they’ll do this at your death.
 Anything they spend on you for your long-term care and custodial needs, they will want the money back.

 How is that, you ask?
 From a process called Estate Recovery.

 But, John, I won’t have anything left, you say.
 Actually, you will.
-While there are many assets that are not countable towards the MassHealth spend down process, these assets, such as your home, are now off limits.
+While there are many assets that are not countable towards the MassHealth spend down process, these assets are now off limits.
 MassHealth will place a claim on your assets in your estate upon your death to pay back their services.

 You did not know that?
 A lot of people don’t, until it is too late.
 Fortunately, there are ways to mitigate estate recovery, and we will discuss those soon.
 But first, we discuss the estate recovery process in more detail.